nstarke/bootfuzz/README.md

 ## Precompiled
 You can also use the provided `bootfuzz.img` in this repository as a precompiled mbr for fuzzing.

-## Bugs
-If you find bugs using this fuzzer I would appreciate a shout out or a link back to this project.

 ## Crashing Test Case
 I have seen repeatable crashes in QEMU and VirtualBox already, but I do not have the time or interest in triaging them.
 I'm more interested in getting it running on physical hardware.